Event Transformer: Experiments

-\textbf{Implementation details.} For the classification task, we average the stage 4 output features of all events and feed them into a classification head consisting of MLPs and ReLU to get the final output category.
-The number of channels $C$ for stage 1 is set to 32.
-The interactive events $M$ in LXformer is set to 16.
-While number of the SCformer kernels is set to [64, 128, 256] for stage 1, 2, and 3, respectively.
-The size of window $W$ in SCformer is set to 3.
-And the farthest down-sampleing rate $r$ in GXformer is set to $32$.
-At training time, 1024 events are randomly sampled from the training set as input, and all events are input during inference.
-We train our model from scratch for 200 epochs by optimizing the cross-entropy loss using the SGD optimizer with momentum 0.9 and the batch size of 64.
-The learning rate starts from 0.01 and decays to 0.001 and 0.0001 at 150 and 180 epochs, respectively.
-The whole training process takes only a few hours (e.g., only three hours for \ncaltech).
+\textbf{Datasets and Implementation Details.} We train our model on the training set of five different datasets (\nmnist~\cite{nMnist}, \ncaltech~\cite{n_caltech101}, \cifar~\cite{cifar10_dvs}, \ncars~\cite{nCars}, \asl~\cite{asl_dvs}) separately and evaluate the Top-1 classification accuracy on the corresponding testing set.
+We average the output features from the backbone's fifth stage and feed them into a classification head.
+We set $k_l=k_g=16$ in both LXAttn and GXAttn, and the farthest down-sampling rate $r$ in GXAttn is set to $32, 32, 16, 8, 4$ in each stage separately.
+In training, $N=2048$ events are randomly sampled from the training set as input without any data augmentation tricks, and all events are input during inference.
+We train our model from scratch for $200$ epochs by optimizing the cross-entropy loss using the SGD optimizer with momentum $0.9$ and a batch size of $64$.
+The learning rate starts from $0.01$ and decays to $0.001$ and $0.0001$ at $150$ and $180$ epochs, respectively.